 To help us avoid medication overuse headache and deal with it if it occurs, there are issues we need to explore:

-- What is MOH?
+What is MOH?

-- What medications cause it?
+What medications cause it?

-- How can we distinguish MOH from other headaches and migraines?
+How can we distinguish MOH from other headaches and Migraines?

 What is Medication Overuse Headache?
-The best explanation of MOH comes from the The International Classification of Headache Disorders, 3rd Edition (ICHD-3), from the International Headache Society:
+The best explanation of MOH comes from the The International Classification of Headache Disorders, 2nd Edition (ICHD-II), from the International Headache Society:

 What medications can cause MOH?
 This has long been one of the biggest questions about MOH.
 There is now sufficient research to address many of our questions.
 According to Goadsby, et al, "There is now substantial evidence that all drugs used for the treatment of headache may cause MOH in patients with primary headache disorders."
-When they say, "headache," they mean headache and migraine both.
+When they say, "headache," they mean headache and Migraine both.
 So, just which medications can cause MOH?

-8.2.1 Ergotamine-overuse headache** Overuse defined as ergotamine intake on 10 or more days/month on a regular basis for more than 3 months.
+8.2.1 Ergotamine-overuse headache Overuse defined as ergotamine intake on 10 or more days/month on a regular basis for more than 3 months.

 8.2.2 Triptan-overuse headache Overuse defined as triptan intake (any formulation) on 10 or more days/month on a regular basis for more than 3 months.

 8.2.4 Opioid-overuse headache Overuse defined as intake of opioid medications on 10 or more days/monthd on a regular basis for more than 3 months.
 Comment: Studies show that patients overusing opioids have the highest relapse rate after withdrawal treatment.

 8.2.6 Medication-overuse headache attributed to combination of acute medications Intake of any combination of ergotamine, triptans, analgesics and/or opioids on 10 or more days/month on a regular basis for more than 3 months without overuse of any single class alone.f

 8.2.8 Probable medication-overuse headache

 There is a bit of confusion about nonsteroidal anti-inflammatory drugs (NSAIDs).
-NSAIDs were protective against transition to TM at low to moderate monthly headache days (10 - 14 days a month), but were associated with increased risk of transition to TM at** high** levels of monthly headache days (15 or more days a month).
-This would serve to confirm that NSAID use should be restricted to no more than two or three days per week and should NOT be used for migraine prevention.
+NSAIDs were protective against transition to TM at low to moderate monthly headache days (10 - 14 days a month), but were associated with increased risk of transition to TM at high levels of monthly headache days (15 or more days a month).
+This would serve to confirm that NSAID use should be restricted to no more than two or three days per week and should NOT be used for Migraine prevention.

 Although caffeine is not specifically listed, it IS a drug, and for some people, it can indeed cause MOH.
 The caffeine content is one reason that compound medications such as Excedrin and Fioricet can be such horrid MOH culprits.
 They contain multiple ingredients, including caffeine, that can cause MOH.

 How can we distinguish MOH from other headaches and Migraines?
 Differentiating between a tension-type headache, for example, and MOH can be difficult.
-There are, however, some very discernable differences between MOH and a migraine attack.
+There are, however, some very discernable differences between MOH and a Migraine attack.
 Migraine pain is worsened by activity; MOH tends not to be.
-MOH is also missing other migraine symptoms such as nausea, vomiting, phonophobia (sensitivity to sound), photophobia (sensitivity to light), hot flashes, chills, dizziness, and so on.
+MOH is also missing other Migraine symptoms such as nausea, vomiting, phonophobia (sensitivity to sound), photophobia (sensitivity to light), hot flashes, chills, dizziness, and so on.

 According to Goadsby, et al, withdrawal symptoms usually last two to 10 days.
 Those symptoms may include: withdrawal headache, vomiting, arterial hypotension, tachycardia, sleep disturbances, restlessness, anxiety, nervousness.
-Other experts in the field have written that it can take weeks, a month, or even longer to end the MOH cycle.
+Other experts in the field have written that it can take weeks, a month, or even longer to end the MOH. cycle.

 In some cases where the MOH is being caused by medications such as butalbital compounds that have been taken daily in large amounts, seizures can occur if the medication is abruptly withdrawn, so a tapered withdrawal or supervised detoxifications is necessary.
 The best approach is to ask your doctor for help and advice.
 When you take these medications for pain, you don't become addicted, but you may become dependent upon them.
 This is a medical issue.
 Don't be reluctant to discuss it with your doctor.
 Depending on the medication involved and the situation, some doctors may recommend hospitalization or prescribe medications to help you get out of the MOH cycle.

-Comments from migraine and headache experts:
+Comments from Migraine and headache experts:

-I asked some migraine and headache experts for comments on MOH.
+I asked some Migraine and headache experts for comments on MOH.
 Here are those comments:

 "MOH continues to be a vexing problem in tertiary care centers and a major challenge to primary care physicians with these patients often requiring referrals to specialists.
 AMPP data demonstrates that butalbital and opiates are the 2 agents most likely to lead to overuse and are a major risk factor in the genesis of CDH.
 Transitioning patients from MOH (10 or more days of combination products, opiates, triptans or 15 or more days of single ingredient OTCs) can be difficult as patients get worse before they improve.
 Pharmacologic treatment, preventives and behavioral therapies are often required.
 80% will improve with a 50% or more decrease in frequency and intensity.
 Failure to address MOH will likely reduce the potential efficacy of any preventive intervention.
 Kudrow was the first to point this out in a landmark prospective study more than 30 years ago.
-Many studies since that time have shown similar results." ~ Dr. Fred Sheftell
+Many studies since that time have shown similar results." ~ Dr. Fred Sheftell2

 "Medication overuse headache is viewed by the International Classification of Headache Disorders, as a secondary headache disorder, as headache attributable to medication taking.
-In my opinion, it is better considered a complication of primary headache, usually a complication of migraine." ~Dr. Richard B. Lipton
+In my opinion, it is better considered a complication of primary headache, usually a complication of migraine." ~Dr. Richard B. Lipton3

-Much has been learned about Medication Overuse Headache, aka rebound headache, in the last few years.
-Unfortunately, it seems that any medication we take for headache or migraine relief has the potential to cause MOH if used more than two or three days a week.
+Summary and comments: Much has been learned about Medication Overuse Headache, aka rebound headache, in the last few years.
+Unfortunately, it seems that any medication we take for headache or Migraine relief has the potential to cause MOH if used more than two or three days a week.
 In the long run, a good preventive regimen that will reduce our need for MOH-causing medications is our best weapon against MOH.
 Until we perfect our preventive regimens to that point, it's essential to work with our doctors to avoid medication overuse, thus preventing MOH.